CNA Exam and Certification Indiana

 Nurse Aides Certified in Another State

 If you’re currently listed in good standing on another state’s registry, you may apply to take the exam.
-Complete sections I and IV of the application form and include proof of certification – a current copy of your certificate indicating the registry number and expiration date.
+You must have no verified complaints.
+You must take the written portion of the test – administered at Ivy Tech Testing Centers statewide.
+Complete sections I and IV of the application form and include proof of current out-of-state certification – a current copy of your certificate indicating the registry number and expiration date.
 If you’re certified in Illinois or Alabama, you must submit a letter from your employer indicating that you worked for at least one eight-hour shift in the past 24 months.
-Nurse aides certified in another state must take the written portion of the test.

 Nursing Students

-If you’re currently enrolled in a nursing school, you must complete Sections I and IV of the application to take the CNA exam.
+If you’re currently enrolled in a school of nursing and completed Fundamentals of Nursing with a grade C or above, you may complete Sections I and IV of the application to take the CNA exam.
 Submit an official transcript of credits, indicating a grade C or better, directly from the Registrar to the Ivy Tech Community College.
 Nursing students must take the written portion of the test.

 Graduate Nurse – Not Taken the State Board Exam